 Microsoft, Apple, and Linux have all issued patches and Apple has said that all iPhones and iPads are affected by the Meltdown flaw, other than the devices running the newest version of OS, 10.13.2.
 It has been said that Google and Intel were planning to disclose the serious issue when the fixes were available, however, it was reported sooner by a tech news website.

 Since the reported bug, it is highly likely that your computer has run updates to resolve the issue.
-However, it has been claimed that once the patches have been installed, they could slow computer systems down by up to 30%, although Intel have stated that any slow downs will be “workload-dependent”.
+However, it has been claimed that once the patches have been installed, they could slow computer systems down by up to 30%, although Intel has stated that any slowdowns will be “workload-dependent”.